raju7k/raju7k/README.md

 <p align="center"><img src="banner.png">

-## A Passionate Appliaction Developer and Java Backend Developer From India
+## A Passionate Web Application and Java Backend Developer From India

 ## 👨‍💻 About Me